Poltergeist; a German word meaning: “poltern,” to rant or be noisy; and “geist,” to mean a spirit or ghost.

-Early Catholic religion believed poltergeists to be demons sent by Satan to possess and defile the living.
+Early Catholic beliefs thought poltergeists to be demons sent by Satan to possess and defile the living.
 In such cases distraught families would often seek the help of an exorcist; an ordained priest trained in the ritual of ceremonial exorcism.
-Prayers would be recited, sometimes for days at a time, in an effort to solicit the help of the almighty and his minions in an attempt to elicit the demon and in so doing drive it from its host.
+Prayers would be recited, sometimes for days at a time in an effort to solicit the help of the almighty and his minions in an attempt to expel the demon from its host.
+Exorcisms are rarely performed today as they are considered psychologically too risky, doing more harm than good and what‘s more I would be surprised if any man of the cloth would put his reputation on the line and acknowledge Satan and his legions are alive and well and merrily crisscrossing the globe possessing the souls of the living.

 Who’s at risk from poltergeist attacks?

-Just why young women should be a target for poltergeist attacks is open to question.
-It maybe because there is so much going on emotionally and chemically during the pre-teenage transition, that in some cases, these young women may unknowingly exude a certain something and leave themselves open to the attentions of the poltergeist entity, drawn inexplicably to sexually maturing individuals with all their emotional baggage and trappings.
+Poltergeist activity is believed by many mediums and spiritualists to be the product of a mischievous spirit, most likely that of a child.
+An infant spirit entity that tends to focus psychic attacks on females under the age of 20, more often than not, pubescence girls who are generally considered introvert and possessing an above average intelligence.
+Just why young women should be the target for poltergeist attacks is open to question.
+Maybe it's because there is so much going on emotionally and chemically during adolescence that in some cases these young women may unknowingly exude a certain something and leave themselves open to the attentions of the poltergeist entity which is drawn inexplicably to sexually maturing individuals with all their emotional baggage and trappings.

 Poltergeist attacks are not always confined to the female sex though, occasionally, although rarely, males can be targeted too.
 Men and boys suffering from repressed anger, depression, alcoholism or sexual tension, have been known to unwittingly trigger poltergeist attacks.
 One such case took place in 1980 where a poltergeist infestation targeted a family in Wiltshire, which by chance, included two teenage females who, at the time, were suspected of being the focus of the attacks but were later exonerated.
 As it turned out, suspicion fell on the 45 year old father who had been suffering sever depression as a result of pressures at work, so much so, that his libido had been severely effected resulting in his impotency and related frustrations.
 Subsequent medical attention and treatment saw the infestation abruptly cease.
-Coincidentally, could not his depression have effected the two girls to such a degree that they were indeed the focal point for the poltergeist manifestation and the fathers' return to normality also alleviate the emotional tensions and stress that the two girls must have been subjected to?

 The owner of The Ram Inn in Wotton-under-Edge - John Humphries (see sidebar) was, and still is I believe, subjected to poltergeist attacks.
-One in particular has become intimately intrusive, and has on occasion climbed into his bed at night and embraced him.
-Others visitations are not quite so affectionate and have forcibly pulled him out of his bed in the dead of night.
+One in particular has become intimately intrusive and has on occasion climbed into his bed at night and embraced him.
+Others visitations are not quite so affectionate and have forcibly pulled him out of bed in the dead of night.

-Mind over matter.
+Mind over matter

 Poltergeist activity seems to follow a pattern and starts quite unobtrusively; “where are my keys?” or “why do you keep moving stuff around?”
 Some would say these two examples are simply down to absence mindedness along with a multitude of similar instances.
 But at what point does absence mindedness cease and a positive recollection of a task performed earlier is brought into question.
-“You were with me last night; you saw me switch off all the lights didn’t you?“ Innocuous little oddities, that at first are simply regarded as irritating but later can develop into something altogether quite disturbing.
+“You were with me last night; you saw me switch off all the lights.“ Innocuous little oddities that at first are simply regarded as irritating but later can develop into something altogether quite disturbing.
 More often that not this bizarre phenomena can cease as abruptly as it started, sometimes only lasting for a few hours or days leaving a home in disarray, its bewildered occupants each suspicious of the others secret shenanigans.

-The Enfield Poltergeist.
+The Enfield Poltergeist

 As the activity grew more intrusive and destructive, a distraught Mrs Hodgson turned to Maurice Grosse a member of the SPR (Society for Psychical Research) who investigated the case at length and was convinced the children’s stories were authentic, a belief he took to his grave age 90 in 2006.
-The Enfield case was widely debunked as trickery and hoaxing but many witnesses, including police officers claimed they had seen and heard things whilst in “that house” that defied logical explanation.
+The Enfield case was widely debunked as trickery and hoaxing.
+But many witnesses, including police officers claimed they had seen and heard things whilst in “that house” that defied logical explanation.
 Towards the end of 1978 the disturbances fizzled out and peace returned to the house.

 It’s interesting to note that many of the incidents that Janet and the other children claimed to have occurred, bore a striking resemblance to some of the scenes played out in the 1973 movie The Exorcist, which received its video release in the UK in 1979, although pirate copies had been available much, much earlier.
 Is it possible the girls got hold of a copy and were subsequently seduced by its chilling content to such an extent that it effected them psychologically, inducing them to play out their own creepy fantasies?
 It is not difficult to imagine the impact such material would have on young impressionable minds.
 I recall the movie effected many who saw it at the time.
 I remember news runs showing Catholic priests standing outside cinemas handing out leaflets advising people not to see the film.
 Many who did, left partway through in shock, some later claiming they too had become possessed - suggestion can be very malleable.